Improving Patient Care through Hierarchical Condition Category Documentation

 - Assess their patient population using their HCC and RAF dashboard

 - Assist and encourage other providers to accurately document patient conditions using HCC.

 The planners and speaker(s) have indicated that there are no financial relationships with any commercial interests to be disclosed.

 Accreditation Statement: Advocate Aurora Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Credit Designation Statement: Advocate Aurora Health designates this internet enduring activity for a maximum of 30.00 AMA PRA Category 1 credit(s)™.
+Credit Designation Statement: Advocate Aurora Health designates this PI-CME activity for a maximum of 30.00 AMA PRA Category 1 credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.